ISAsxm/docker_amp/README.md

 ## Utilisation :

-Once the containers have been built and at least one index.html or index.php file inserted in the repo /www, the application is visible at the following address: http://localhost:8080/
+Once the containers have been built and at least one index.html or index.php file inserted in the repo /www, the application is visible at the following address: http://localhost:8080/    (or other port if modified).

-To access phpmyadmin, the address is: http://localhost:8000/
+To access phpmyadmin, the address is: http://localhost:8000/    (or other port if modified).

 ----------------